Creswell Crags: Archaeological and paleontological finds

-All of the major caves in the Creswell Crags, but especially Robin Hood's cave, show evidence of having been occupied during the late Middle Paleolithic (probably around 60,000–40,000 years ago) by Neanderthals, who created a variety of stone tools, including scrapers, choppers and bifacial tools found in the caverns, primarily using quartzite from local Triassic aged "bunter" pebble beds.
+All of the major caves in the Creswell Crags, but especially Robin Hood Cave, show evidence of having been occupied during the late Middle Paleolithic (probably around 60,000–40,000 years ago) by Neanderthals, who created a variety of stone tools, including scrapers, choppers and bifacial tools found in the caverns, primarily using quartzite from local Triassic aged "bunter" pebble beds.
 The Creswell Crags show the most intensive evidence of occupation by Neanderthals of any site in Britain.

+Robin Hood Cave and Pin Hole Cave have also yielded Initial Upper Paleolithic stone tools of the Lincombian-Ranisian-Jerzmanowician industry that are likely more than 36,000 years old, representing some of the oldest evidence for modern humans in Britain.
+Although no diagnostic Aurignacian stone tools have been found at Creswell Crags, a clearly human-modified antler from Pin Hole has been dated to the Aurignacian period, around 37,000 years ago.
+"Maisierian"-type tanged stone points found in Pin Hole indicate that Creswell Crags was later occupied by early Gravettian peoples, probably about 33,000 years ago.

+Following the abandonment of Britain by modern humans due to the harsh environmental conditions in the time surrounding the Last Glacial Maximum, Britain was recolonised by Magdalenian peoples around 16-15,000 years ago.
+Magdalenian stone tools found at Creswell Crags have been assigned to the Creswellian industry named after the site.
+Creswellian stone tools have also been found in temporally equivalent sediments elsewhere in Britain, as distant as Kents Cavern in Devon.

 A bone engraved with a horse's head and other worked bone items along with the remains of a variety of prehistoric animals have been found in excavations since 1876.
 The "Ochre Horse" was found on 29 June 1876 at the back of the western chamber in the Robin Hood Cave.
 In 2003, the Ochre Horse was estimated to be between 11,000 and 13,000 years old.

 A canine tooth of the sabertooth cat Homotherium latidens was also excavated from Robin Hood Cave in 1876, one of only a handful of finds of this cat known from Britain.
 The tooth may have been transported into the cave by humans as is suggested for the canine saber teeth of Homotherium found in Kents Cavern in Devon.